A Probabilistic Model to Estimate Number Densities from Column Densities in Molecular Clouds: Introduction

 There are a variety of methods that have been utilized to estimate the local number density.
-A particularly robust method is to use a chemical tracer, in particular, the various carbon chains such as C$_2$ and HC$_3$N \citep[e.g.][]{Federman1994, Sonnentrucker2007, Li2012, Federman2021, Fan2024, Taniguchi2024}.
+A particularly robust method is to use a chemical tracer, in particular, the various carbon chains such as C$_2$ and HC$_3$N \citep[e.g.,][]{Federman1994, Sonnentrucker2007, Li2012, Federman2021, Fan2024, Taniguchi2024}.
 For these different tracers, measurements of different lines can lead to accurate estimations of the local number density.
 However, these methods produce a biased density - they only estimate the density in regions where the molecule is abundant.
-Using column density maps, such as the high-resolution maps derived from {\sc Herschel} observations, number densities can be derived assuming uniform density structures and specific geometries, such as spherical or cylindrical masses \citep[see e.g.][]{Kainulainen2014, Andre2014, Hasenberger2020}.
+Using column density maps, such as the high-resolution maps derived from {\sc Herschel} observations, number densities can be derived assuming uniform density structures and specific geometries, such as spherical or cylindrical masses \citep[see e.g.,][]{Kainulainen2014, Andre2014, Hasenberger2020}.
 The use of {\sc Gaia} data has enabled the production of three-dimensional dust maps \citep{Leike2019, Leike2020, Zucker2021, Dharmawardena2022, RezaeiKh2022, Edenhofer2024} through which a gas density can be derived following an assumed dust-to-gas mass ratio.
-Finally, recent innovations in machine learning have enabled an estimation of number density, such as the use of a denoising diffusion probabilistic model (DDPM) using simulated molecular clouds as the training set \citep{Xu2023}, which will offer a promising ability to estimate number densities as training sets grow.
+Finally, recent innovations in machine learning have enabled an estimation of number density, such as the use of a denoising diffusion probabilistic model (DDPM) using simulated molecular clouds as the training set \citep{Xu2023}, which, promisingly, will allow for number densities to be estimated as training sets grow.

-All of the above methods produce a singular characteristic value of the number density per pixel.
-For instance, the DDPM method of \citet{Xu2023} estimates a number density based on training data of line-of-sight mass-weighted average densities, while geometric methods such as \citet{Kainulainen2014, Hasenberger2020} predict geometry-specific volume-averaged densities.
-While these methods infer some characteristic number density, they are often either agnostic to the underlying physics of GMCs but depend on geometry assumptions, or they amount to ``black boxes'' in which density estimates are provided with diminished ability to understand underlying errors or biases.
+All of the above methods produce a singular characteristic value for the number density per pixel.
+For instance, the DDPM method of \citet{Xu2023} estimates a number density based on training data of line-of-sight mass-weighted average densities, while geometric methods such as those from \citet{Kainulainen2014} and \citet{Hasenberger2020} predict geometry-specific volume-averaged densities.
+While these methods infer some characteristic number density, they are often either agnostic to the underlying physics of GMCs yet depend on geometry assumptions, or they amount to black boxes in which density estimates are provided with a diminished ability to understand underlying errors or biases.